+🛰 Reduce: Lightweighting

-Reduce: Lightweighting For approximately 20 years now, Suntory Group has been working to make PET bottles as well as their caps and labels lighter and thinner.
+For approximately 20 years now, Suntory Group has been working to make PET bottles as well as their caps and labels lighter and thinner.
 We are aiming to effectively use resources while maintaining and improving bottle quality (maintaining beverage quality and ease of bottle use) while drinking.

-Change in Weight of 550-m & Suntory Tennensui PET Bottles1 1500-ml capacity through 2009 Change in Weight of 2-& Suntory Tennensui PET Bottles to advance "bottle to bottle" horizontal recycling, including development of the world's first F-to-P direct recycling technology, which has lower CO2 emissions compared with conventional recycling methods.
+Change in Weight of 550-mL Suntory Tennensui PET Bottles1

+1 500-mL capacity through 2009

+Change in Weight of 2-L Suntory Tennensui PET Bottles

-📝 Recycle: Recycling PET Bottles Suntory Group engages in "bottle to bottle" horizontal recycling, where used PET bottles are turned into new ones.
-Starting with introducing the Japanese soft drink industry's first PET bottles using 100% recycled materials in 2012, we have continued
+Recycle: Recycling PET Bottles

+Suntory Group engages in "bottle to bottle" horizontal recycling, where used PET bottles are turned into new ones.